magv/feynson/README.md

   Each family that can be mapped to (a subsector of) another is guaranteed to be mapped to the first possible family, prefering families that are larger or listed earlier.
+  If `-d` flag is given, earlier families are prefered irrespective of their size.

   Note that if non-trivial invariant substitution rules are supplied, it becomes possible that two families are